Vifon/tester/README.md

 **runtests** runs a list of tests.
 The last test *must* be a NULL pointer.
 Returns non-zero if any test has failed.
 Zero means a success for this function result to be used as a program exitcode.

+NOTE: Try to avoid the identifiers starting with a single underscore as they are used for the internal global variables and macros.

 EXAMPLE
 =======